Are you wanting to create and deepen community connection in your life?

-It’s a common question I get from women, and especially in the paddling world: how do I find like-minded women to paddle with?
+A common question I get from women, especially in the paddling world is: ‘How do I connect with other like-minded women I can paddle/adventure with?

 Reach out and invite

 This takes courage, and it also takes setting your ego aside.

 Don’t wait for others to reach out to you, instead, be brave and take the first step.

 Be aware of a disempowering question that may come up as you do this: ‘Why do I have to do all the work?’
 When this question comes up, remind yourself that no one else can create connection for you, and that nothing changes without action.
 AND, the fact that you are choosing to take action is empowering and enriching your life.

 Bottom line, you can sit alone because you’re too stubborn to reach out, or you can find your courage and connect.

 Listen and get curious

 When reaching out to folks and making connections, be present and listen fully.
 Get curious and ask questions to get to know others.

 Here are a few tips I really like that I do my best to practice (and sometimes fail miserably).
 The first is from Adam Grant’s book Think Again.
 He challenges us to stop preaching and prosecuting, and get curious instead.
 Stop trying to fix or impress people when you meet them.
 Be with them fully with the intention of seeing their humanity.